themeteorchef/server-side-rendering/README.md

 #### Tutorial: Server Side Rendering

 In this tutorial, we'll learn how to use the `server-render` package from the Meteor Development Group.
-We'll see how to convert Pup—the boilerplate used for tutorials at TMC—to use server-side rendering by default.
+We'll see how to convert Pup—the boilerplate used for tutorials at TMC—to use server-side rendering by default and support SEO meta tags via React Helmet.

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/server-side-rendering)